t-hoff-94/gatsby-darkmode-folio/content/blog/gatsby-ftp/index.md

 gatsby new gatsby-starter-blog https://github.com/gatsbyjs/gatsby-starter-blog
 ```

 Using a starter is as simple as the line of code you see above, this one specifically is the [blog starter](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/s) by Kyle Mathews (founder of Gatsby) which was used to build this site you're on right now.
-Once you've installed your starter you are able to start typing code and see the changes in your browser instantly.
-Gatsby provides you with a few scripts in your package.json file including a develop script `npm run develop` that will start up a local dev environment and allow you to access your site at localhost:8000.
+Once you've installed your starter you are able to start typing code and see the changes in your browser immediately.
+Gatsby provides you with a few scripts in your **package.json** file including a develop script `npm run develop` that will start up a local dev environment and allow you to access your site on a local host.

 Inside of your Gatsby project, it's likely you will see a folder structure similar to the one below: